 - $13-$15 per day for CAM with house arrest monitoring.

 But costs may vary depending on how much money you make, the monitoring period and whether there is SCRAM service provider in your area.8

 SCRAM systems are available from various local service providers.
-A DUI offender must contact a local SCRAM service provider in California once a judge issues the order to wear one.
+You must contact a local SCRAM service provider in California once a judge issues the order to wear one.

 The SCRAM device is difficult to remove, but it can be done.
-However, if the person starts tampering or removing the device, it will alert the Regional Monitoring Center.
+However, if you start tampering or removing the device, it will alert the Regional Monitoring Center.

 The center will then notify the court.
-The judge may then schedule a hearing (such as a probation violation hearing) to determine whether to send the offender to jail time.
+The judge may then schedule a hearing (such as a probation violation hearing) to determine whether to send you to jail time.9

 With SCRAM, yes.
 With SCRAMx, it depends.